-In 2009, the Bureau of Consumer Protection received nearly 14,000 written consumer complaints and mediated more than 15,000 cases. $9.5 million was returned to Wisconsin – the majority of which was returned to consumers in the form of court ordered restitution, mediated refunds or product recall refunds.
+In 2013, the Bureau of Consumer Protection received more than 10,000 written consumer complaints and mediated nearly 11,000 cases. $8.11 million was returned to Wisconsin – the majority of which was returned to consumers in the form of court-ordered restitution, mediated refunds or negotiated settlements.

 Before filing a complaint with us, contact the business involved.
 Most businesses are honest and want satisfied customers.

 Talk to the person who sold you the product or service.
 If this person cannot help you, speak with a supervisor, then the store manager or owner.
 Be calm, courteous and friendly.
 Do not threaten.
 Be specific about wanting replacement, a refund or repair.